British Virgin Islands

 If the gardens are in use you can always book a table in Babylon Restaurant for a bird’s eye view of the English Woodland Garden, or pop in for a cocktail on the terrace.

-The calendar below is updated weekly with the availability of The Gardens.
-Please note access is subject to change at short notice and we advise you call ahead before your visit to confirm availability.
-The Gardens are open from 9am - 5pm with last entry at 4.30pm.
-If you need any more information please call us on 0207 937 7994.
+We update the availability of The Gardens weekly.
+Please note access is subject to change at short notice and we advise you call ahead before your visit to confirm availability: 0207 937 7994.